Respaired/Darya_TTS/README.md

 **Parameter size** 1B is what I went with, but if you decided to train from scratch, something around 500m makes sense. it's more aligned with consumer grade gpus.

+one last note: The provided checkpoints are not trained in one smooth run as i was trying various things. so it may not be optimal for your use case. treat it as a proof of concept.

 ## License

 OpenRAIL++-M with non-commercial and use-based restrictions. see